hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

 }
 ```

-Here, every instance of ContentViewModel gets its own dedicated container and as such parallel testing will work as expected.
+Here, every instance of ContentViewModel gets its own dedicated container and as such parallel testing should work as expected.

-## Swift Testing and Global Shared and Static Values
+### Swift Testing and Global Shared and Static Values

 This issue isn't specific to Factor or Resolver, and in fact impacts other scenarios like using a [URLProtocol](https://www.swiftwithvincent.com/blog/how-to-mock-any-network-call-with-urlprotocol) on URLSession.shared, or testing any code that depends on a global or statically shared variable.